Merry Christmas eve!

 We got lost in the graphic stone-paved alleys…

 and made our way into a warm, cosy restaurant.
 Their food was amazing but unfortunately I forgot to take any photos.
-The lovely owner after complimenting them on their fresh traditional bread and halloumi told me their main suppliers are local producers, supporting each other whilst making fresh, delicious food.
+The lovely owner after complimenting them on their fresh traditional bread and halloumi explained their main suppliers are local producers, supporting each other whilst making fresh, delicious food.

-I can’t wait to visit again in the summer, when most of the shops will be open and buzzing with local and other tourists.
+I can’t wait to visit again in the summer, when most of the shops will be open and buzzing with local and foreign tourists.

 One more sleep until Christmas!